reHackable/awesome-reMarkable/README.md

 ### Take special care if you are using a reMarkable 2.

 - System recovery require some hardware.
-Check [ddvk/remarkable2-recovery](https://github.com/ddvk/remarkable2-recovery) for what to do in case you lose ssh access
+Check [ddvk/remarkable2-recovery](https://github.com/ddvk/remarkable2-recovery) for what to do in case you lose ssh access.
 - The screen on rm2 and rm1 are different.
 Workarounds have been developed to interact with the rM2 framebuffer but some projects might not work on it.
-See [remarkable2-framebuffer repo](https://github.com/ddvk/remarkable2-framebuffer) and [#14](https://github.com/ddvk/remarkable2-framebuffer/issues/14)
+See [remarkable2-framebuffer repo](https://github.com/ddvk/remarkable2-framebuffer) and [#14](https://github.com/ddvk/remarkable2-framebuffer/issues/14).

 ## Contents